shulesoftafrica/safarichat/resources/requirements/pending.md

 4. **Phase 4 (Weeks 6)**: Analytics, optimization, and advanced features

 **Recommendation**: The AI Sales Agent system is now 90% complete with all console commands implemented.
 Only 1 week needed to complete dashboard and configuration.
 Total project timeline reduced from 16+ weeks to 5-6 weeks for full production readiness.

+-Finalize landing page
+-create a control to support Sales as well as Chat Support such that when an agent is configured for support, then it only focus on existing customers (under lead table) and intent to provide guidance on all particular aras
+-payment control to ensure you claim your revenue -initial message customerization enabling sending images on initial engagement or proposal/attachment with option to set initial compaigns
+-customer success dashboard report show how ai make success -upgrade settings part
+-refine cron job to share daily/weekly/monthly report to business owner -on webhook limit conversation with owner not to treat owner as customer

+-sync shulesoft admin panel data with safarichat ready to start